JunqiangWang/Awesome_Deep-Learning-Tutorial/ML Books/README.md

 1. Natural Language Processing with PyTorch
 by Delip Rao & Brian McMahan

+2. Dive into Deep Learning
+by AstonZhang et al.

 ### Keras
 1. Deep Learning with Python
 by Francois Chollet